 Our analysis also highlights the significant effects of downturn economic conditions on current expected credit losses under the payment allocation rules considered.
 Intuitively, we would expect that the life of loan approach to allowances would, to a certain degree, average out future macroeconomic volatility over a long life-of-loan time horizon.
-However, we also need to consider that our analysis suggests that the bulk of future projected losses will be concentrated in the first 20 months after month 0, and losses are more likely to accumulate early on during downturn economic conditions and be more spread out over time during periods of economic growth.
+However, we also need to consider that our analysis suggests that the bulk of future projected losses will be concentrated in the first 20 months after the month 0, and losses are more likely to accumulate early during downturn economic conditions and be more spread out over time during periods of economic growth.
 The most recent deep and long-lasting recession, with record high credit card charge-offs, followed by several years of economic recovery accompanied by low charge-off rates, may have also contributed to the significant increase in projected allowances observed in our analysis during the period of economic downturn, under alternative payment allocation rules.
-Furthermore, we also observe that less risky segments seem to be more sensible to the downturn in economic conditions, at least proportionally.
-This suggests that the effects of a downturn under CECL will likely be partly driven by the risk profile composition of specific credit cards portfolios.